 Since there is no cure for MS, the treatment is geared toward managing symptoms, hastening recovery from attacks and slowing progression of the disease.
 To manage symptoms, it is recommended that you partake in physical therapy in order to learn exercises that make it easier for you to do daily tasks.
 You can take muscle relaxing medications to help with muscle stiffness/spasms.
 Also, you can take medications to reduce fatigue, depression, pain, sexual dysfunction and bladder/bowel control problems.
 Another thing you can do to help lessen MS symptoms is to get regular exercise, such as swimming, water aerobics, walking, stretching, low-impact aerobics and yoga.
 It is also important to get plenty of rest, eat a balanced diet and reduce the amount of stress in your life.
 Some people with MS have worse symptoms when their body temperature is higher, so it is a good idea to avoid exposure to heat and find methods to help your body remain cooler.
 In order to lessen the length and severity of attacks, corticosteroids are used to reduce inflammation around the nerves.
-If this doesn’t work because the attack is severe, not responding to steroid treatment or a new onset, a plasmapheresis can be done.
+If this doesn’t work because the attack is severe or a new onset, a plasmapheresis can be done.
 This is where the plasma (the liquid portion of your blood) is removed from your body and separated from your blood cells.
-Prior to being put mixed with your blood cells and put back in your body, the plasma is cleansed and mixed with albumin (protein).
+Prior to being mixed with your blood cells and put back in your body, the plasma is cleansed and mixed with albumin (protein).
 This allows for any antibodies that are thought to bring on an attack to be removed.
 To slow the progression of the disease there are medications that you can take, but it is up to your doctor as to which one will work best for you.
 For primary-progressive, there is only one medication that is currently approved by the FDA.
 For relapsing-remitting, there are several different options.

 Once you have been diagnosed with MS, it is important to maintain your normal activities as much as possible.
 This also means participating in hobbies that you enjoy and are able to do.
 Staying connected with family and friends to have a support system is vital.
 If possible, join a support group so you can connect with others who will understand what you are going through.
 Also, it can be helpful to talk to a therapist to share your feelings and concerns.